Perhaps you’ve heard that “content is king.” Maybe you’ve even heard of inbound marketing.

 One of the most useful pieces of information to look at is competitor performance.
 We look at what pages on a competitor’s site drive the most organic traffic.
 We’ll look at the backlink profile, length, and quality of those pages and determine if we can outrank the competition.

-What I like to do is pull in a massive list of potential target keywords into a spreadsheet so I can do a bulk analysis.
-Internally, I assign a “keyword score” based on a variety of factors.
+Once we’ve built a list of keywords that would make for relevant articles, we plug them into a spreadsheet to analyze them further.
+We assign a “keyword score” based on a variety of factors.
 This makes step 3 of the process much faster.

-During the strategize phase of content marketing, we build out the content strategy and editorial calendar.
+During the strategy phase of content marketing, we build out the content strategy and editorial calendar.

 What would be considered good search volume and low competition?
 It really varies on your industry.
 For small industries, a search volume of 500 is excellent.
 If you’ve got bigger fish to fry, look for terms with over 2,000 monthly searches.